adamc1008/Capstone/README.md

-Adding the whole repositiry that I worked from is difficlt as most of my work was done in an isolated VM that has been mutating malware files.
+Adding the whole repository that I worked from is difficlt as most of my work was done in an isolated VM that has been mutating malware files.
 Since that makes exporting the entire repo difficult I copied the files in gym-malware that I changed to this repo.
 Every other file in gym_malware remained untouched.
 ALl work was in these 2 files.